filecoin-project/lotus-infra/NETWORK_SETUP.md

 Note: Specifying a key is not required during lotus-seed (a key will be generated).
 When running parallel pre-sealing using the `--sector-offset` flag keys should be generated beforehand and pass it into the `lotus-seed` process.
 However, the sectors are not tied to any particilar key till the genesis is created.
-The key can be modified at anytime prior by editing the `pre-seal-<miner>.json` files, or better yet, waiting till after running the `aggregate-manifests` command which will produce a single file making it easier to edit the owner and worker keys.
+The key can be modified at anytime prior by editing the `pre-seal-<miner>.json` files.
+If performing concurrent sector pre-sealing, you can wail until after running the `aggregate-manifests` command which will produce a single file making it easier to edit the owner and worker keys.